 Buds turn into full-blown breasts

-You may not remember when you went from having childish beestings on your chest to bonafide breasts, but did you know your ladies probably kept growing even after that initial growth spurt, even if you couldn’t tell?
-“Breasts usually continue to grow for at least five years after you first get your period and enter puberty, though it varies,” says Alexes Hazen, MD, associate professor in the Hansjörg Wyss Department of Plastic Surgery at NYU Langone Medical Center in New York City.
+You may not remember when you went from having childish swellings on your chest to bonafide breasts, but did you know your ladies probably kept growing even after that initial growth spurt, even if you couldn’t tell?
+“Breasts usually continue to grow for at least five years after you first get your period and enter puberty, though it varies,” says Alexes Hazen, MD, associate professor in the Hansjörg Wyss Department of Plastic Surgery at NYU Langone Medical Center in New York.
 When you start developing breasts has no bearing on how large they’ll ultimately be.

 They may temporarily swell

 Even though your breasts are as big as they’re naturally going to get by the time you exit your teens, they can still fluctuate in mass during hormonal changes such as your period, pregnancy, or general weight changes.
 “One big influencer on breast size is hormonal changes.
 Weight gain and weight loss throughout life can also make a big difference; some people gain weight directly in their breasts, so they grow larger and then shrink once you lose the weight,” says Dr. Hazen.
-If your boobs balloon while breastfeeding, they usually deflate to their original size once you’re finished.
+If your boobs balloon while breastfeeding, they usually go back to their original size once you’re finished.
 Read up on the reassuring reasons behind breast tenderness.

 Your nipples can change